Username or E-mail:

 Fri Apr 10, 2009 11:10 pm

 Those that frequent the Welcome forum have seen members post on countless threads, each post telling something a little different than the others.
-Some of these members have a badge, others don't.
 But, have you ever really asked what makes a good greet?

 Here are some general guidelines when welcoming a new member on YWS.
 They’re rather simple but, if you follow them, they will make your greets the best they can possibly be.